noxterr/bash-custom-commands/host_cfg/SSL.md

-### Installing SSL Certificate on domain with OpenSSL's Let's Encrypt
+### Installing SSL Certificate on domain with OpenSSL's Let's Encrypt for Apache configured VPS

 Firstly, ensure that you are able to SSH into your VPS as root.
 Then ensure that certbot isn't install in the system